 I was hearing good reviews of this movie from my friends, so went with my family to Piku (2015) today.
 Why today?.
 Only on Thursdays, Satyam Cinemas show English sub-titles, and I need them to understand Hindi movies better.
-In this film Amitabh Bachchan comes as a Bengali “Bhashkor Banerjee” who is retired and settled in New Delhi with his only daughter Deepika Padukone who is a successful partner “Piku Banerjee” in an Architect firm.
-Irrfan Khan comes as “Rana Chaudhary” the owner of a local taxi company which is hired by the Architect firm.
+In this film, Amitabh Bachchan comes as a Bengali “Bhashkor Banerjee” who is retired and settled in New Delhi with his only daughter Deepika Padukone who is a successful partner “Piku Banerjee” in an Architect firm.
+Irrfan Khan comes as “Rana Chaudhary” the owner of a local taxi company that is hired by the Architect firm.

 Thanks to the road trip from New Delhi to Kolkata, we get to see a tiny glimpse of Benares, Kolkata and places in between.
-Anupam Roy as music composer with his background score has given a soothing feeling to the whole film.
+Anupam Roy as a music composer with his background score has given a soothing feeling to the whole film.

-Overall a good comedy film that’s a must see of the season.
+Overall a good comedy film that’s a must-see of the season.